Shovshi/Object_Oriented_Programming2/README.md

 # Part B
-This part purpose is to create a new type that represents an asynchronous task with priority and a new ThreadPool type that supports tasks with priority. we will use Three classes which we will detail later to accomplish this goal.
+This part purpose is to create a new type that represents an asynchronous task with priority and a new ThreadPool type that supports tasks with priority.
+We will use Three classes which we will detail later to accomplish this goal.
+We will also use the "Adapter" design pattern that we will extend later.

+## Adapter Design Pattern
+The adapter pattern convert the interface of a class into another interface clients expect.
+Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.
+In our project we will use this design pattern to solve a problem of when we want to use the Task ,that implements Callable, as a runnable object so we use the TaskAdapt class.

 ## TaskType Class
 This is an enum class describes the type of task (computational/access to O/I/unknown) and its priority based on the value